Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

 \section{Experiments}

-We evaluate the effectiveness of the proposed SANEpool by comparing the performance against powerful quantitative baselines in the synergy prediction domain as well as various state-of-art graph neural networks (GNNs).
-Furthermore, to illustrate the synergism detected by SANEpool, we also implement visual analytics and statistical analysis to show the proposed SANEpool can detect significantly different causal gene sub-networks for synergic drug combinations.
+We evaluate the predictive ability of the proposed SANEpool by comparing the accuracy of the estimated synergy score against popular baselines.
+Furthermore, to illustrate the synergism detected by SANEpool, we also implement visual analytics and statistical analysis to show that the proposed SANEpool can detect significantly different causal gene sub-networks for synergic drug combinations and non-synergic drug combinations in each cell line.